kota-agency/trace/web/app/plugins/post-types-order/readme.txt

 == Change Log ==

+= 2.0.9 =
+ - Fix: is_plugin_active

+= 2.0.7 =
+ - Compatibility class re-build
+ - Fix: Enfold templates when using Admin Sort

 = 2.0.5 =
  - Merge the "default archive&drop" option and keep the individual menu Yes/No for the default WordPress interfaces, to avoid confusion.